 Marriage & Family Therapist: This person is licensed under Minnesota State law and under the Board of Marriage & Family Therapists.
 They are required to have adequate training and supervision and on-going education in their specialty of choice.
 MFT's focus on systemic theories; in other words, the family functions as a system and every thing the members do affect everyone else (whether they are in the room or not).
 No one functions in isolation or in a bubble.
 Even families that are in bi-nuclear homes have to function in an effective manner.

-Mediator: Persons who are Minnesota Mediators have a Supreme Court qualification Rule 114 to be neutrals in order to facilitate a mediation of agreement between a couple or parents.
+Mediator: Persons who are Minnesota Mediators have a Minnesota law qualification Rule 114 to be neutrals in order to facilitate a mediation of agreement between a couple or parents.
 These Mediators are trained and have to participate in regular updated education to keep their qualifications.
 Individuals who practice SENE and FENE must be qualified under Rule 114 also.

-Reunification Therapist: Sometimes for a miriad of reasons, parents become estranged from their child or children.
+Reunification/Restorative Therapist: Sometimes for a myriad of reasons, parents become estranged from their child or children.
 A Reunification therapist or Specialist can facilitate a child directed treatment plan to get the parent and the child interacting and resolving some of their distancing issues.

 Parenting Time Expeditor: The Court can order a PTE to help the parents adhere to a court ordered parenting time schedule.
 The PTE clears up any gray areas in the Judgment and Decree, and help facilitate a smoother transition for the exchange of children between the parents.
 The PTE has less duties and a more narrow function than a Parenting Consultant.